stratapp-ai/stratapp-ai.github.io/strategy-execution.md

 ## **achieving employee engagement on strategy execution**

-20, 100 or 1,000 employees cannot collaborate on a document or presentation that articulates strategy.
-Most employees won't even read it.
+20, 100, 1,000 or 50,000 employees cannot collaborate on a strategy document or presentation.
+Let's be honest, most employees won't even read it.

 \#stratapp makes your strategy alive and accessible to everyone.

-xxx
+By making the strategy tree alive and interactive at all levels, you naturally create employee engagement on strategy execution.
+People at all levels of the organization can ask questions, contribute ideas, identify risks and volunteer to get involved.

+You immediately get to tap into the talents and potential of everyone.

+By 2025, 75% of the workforce will be millennials.
+To get inside their heads on radical transparency and work collaboration, you might enjoy this article characterising why [we 45-55yr olds are the problem](https://stratappsaas.com/blog/millennials/ "millennials and collaboration").

 ## **breaking the comms hierarchy on innovation & strategy execution**